empicano/aiomqtt/CONTRIBUTING.md

 ## The documentation

 The documentation uses [Sphinx](https://www.sphinx-doc.org/en/master/).
+You can build it with `./scripts/docs --reload`.

 The Markdown source files are located in the `docs` folder.
-You can build the documentation with `./scripts/docs --reload`.
+The reference section is mostly generated from the docstrings in the source code.
+The docstrings are formatted according to the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings).

 ## Making a pull request